 The Helicopter Parent

-Helicopter parents create a situation where their kids can’t function independently.
-They then say, “Because my kids can’t do things on their own, I need to swoop in and save them.”
-They thwart independence and exacerbate dependence.
+After thwarting their kid’s independence, helicopter parents say, “Because my kid can’t do things on their own, I need to swoop in and save them.”
+Excessive dependence is the result.

-These kids have a difficult time learning how to do things on their own, deal with setbacks, and work out interpersonal problems.
+Kids of helicopter parents have a difficult time learning how to do things on their own, deal with setbacks, and work out interpersonal problems.
 They’re more likely to feel helpless and think of themselves as ineffective across different situations.
-Problems like anxiety and depression can easily take root in them.
+Anxiety and depression can easily take root in them.

 The Buddy Parent